typestack/class-validator/README.md

     }
     ```

-    First we marked our class with `@ValidatorConstraint` decorator.
+    We marked our class with `@ValidatorConstraint` decorator.
     You can also supply a validation constraint name - this name will be used as "error type" in ValidationError.
     If you will not supply a constraint name - it will be auto-generated.